ledermann/rails-settings/README.md

     user.settings.all
     # => { "color" => :red }

+Set defaults for certain settings of your app.
+This will cause the defined settings to return with the specified value even if they are not in the database.
+Make a new file in config/initializers/settings.rb with the following:

+    Settings.defaults[:foo] = 'footastic'

+Now even if the database is completely empty, you app will have some intelligent defaults:

+    Settings.foo
+    # => 'footastic'

+Defaults can be defined on the model level, too:

+    User.settings.foo = 'bar'
+    User.find(123).settings.foo
+    # => 'bar'

+If the setting doesn't exist on the object or the model, you'll get the default, as expected:

+    Settings.defaults[:some_default] = 'foo'

+    User.settings.some_default
+    # => 'foo'

+    User.find(123).settings.some_default
+    # => 'foo'

 I you want to find users having or not having some settings, there are named scopes for this: